thurstylark/imagerpi.py/README.md

 ## TODO

+- Add support for expanding the partition and filesystem on deploy
 - Support compression (gz, xz, bzip2, et al.)
 - Re-tool partition resizing operation to operate on the resulting image file instead of on the source device
 - Add support for more filesystems